The smallpox pandemic response was eerily similar to COVID

 From studying the vaccinations, myself and other physicians felt that if the vaccines were distributed on a large scale to the population, they would worsen and prolong the epidemic as they would prevent natural herd immunity from occurring.

 As there was a high potential for toxicity from the vaccination, it seemed inevitable that progressively more draconian government mandates would be passed to counter widespread public resistance so they could reach the unreachable herd immunity threshold.
-Sadly, while the medical profession would have been expected to step up and address these serious concerns, bound by their vested self-interest, critics of the program citing easily available data would be a minority.
+Sadly, while the medical profession should have been expected to step up and address these serious concerns, the majority succumbed to self-interest, and critics of the adopted program, citing easily available data, were in the minority.

 A few years ago, a prediction like this would have been unthinkable, unless you know the history of immunization.
 Like the smallpox vaccination campaigns, the COVID immunization campaign has been so egregious that it has inspired a large global protest movement, with the large scale current protests being very similar to those that occurred 135 years ago.
 My hope is that this movement can remember the lessons from the past and carry them forward to the present so future generations do not have to repeat these mistakes.

 As a final note to draw the historical parallels, after 9/11, as a precaution against future bioterrorism, the military engaged in a smallpox vaccine campaign which subsequently caused a variety of political issues after heart inflammation and heart attacks were noticed as a side effect from the vaccination leading the CDC to initially recommend those with cardiac issues be excluding from the campaign.

 You have my full permission and encouragement to share this with anyone who can get the message out.
 I did not do the most of the work to compile this story and I don't want credit for it.
 I just want the message to get out so we can move towards a better practice of medicine.
 Lastly, I am continuing to make minor changes on this as they have been pointed out to me and I thank you for any feedback to improve this.